Aliases for DUSP9 Gene

 External Ids for DUSP9 Gene

 The protein encoded by this gene is a member of the dual specificity protein phosphatase subfamily.
 These phosphatases inactivate their target kinases by dephosphorylating both the phosphoserine/threonine and phosphotyrosine residues.
 They negatively regulate members of the mitogen-activated protein (MAP) kinase superfamily (MAPK/ERK, SAPK/JNK, p38), which is associated with cellular proliferation and differentiation.
 Different members of the family of dual specificity phosphatases show distinct substrate specificities for various MAP kinases, different tissue distribution and subcellular localization, and different modes of inducibility of their expression by extracellular stimuli.
-This gene product shows selectivity for members of the ERK family of MAP kinases, is expressed only in placenta, kidney, and fetal liver, and is localized to the cytoplasm and nucleus. [provided by RefSeq, Jul 2008]
+This gene product shows selectivity for members of the ERK family of MAP kinases and is localized to the cytoplasm and nucleus.
+Aberrant expression of this gene is associated with type 2 diabetes and cancer progression in several cell types.
+Alternate splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for DUSP9 Gene

 DUSP9 (Dual Specificity Phosphatase 9) is a Protein Coding gene.
-Diseases associated with DUSP9 include renal cell carcinoma.
-Among its related pathways are MAPK signaling pathway and TGF-Beta Pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is SSH1.
+Among its related pathways are RET signaling and Signal transduction_Erk Interactions- Inhibition of Erk.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
+An important paralog of this gene is DUSP7.